beopencloud/cno/README.md

 -  Leveraging Visibility and centralized management into your IAM strategy
 - Ensuring that your clusters are compliant to your Standards and Governance Policies

-# Architecture overview
+# Architecture overview and CNO components
 ![Architecture](image/arch.png)

-## Components
-CNO is an open source project mainly composed of 7 modules.
+CNO is an open source project mainly composed of 8 modules.
 1. CNO Console
 2. CNO API
-7. CNO CLI (cnoctl)
+3. CNO CLI (cnoctl)
-3. CNO Agent installed in each kubernetes Clsuter
+4. CNO Agent installed in each kubernetes Clsuter
-4. CNO OpenShift Operators
+5. CNO OpenShift Operators
-5. CNO CD Operators
+6. CNO CD Operators
-6. CNO Kubernetes Operators
+7. CNO Kubernetes Operators
-7. CNO Notification
+8. CNO Notification

 # Quick  Intallation